Your AI agent shouldn't ask “what’s next?”

 Interfaces

-CLI, MCP, web UI, and skills — all on the same service layer.
+CLI, MCP, web UI, and skills all sit on the same service layer.

 04